vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 </figure>

 ## Local Procedures
+### Initial and Pitch Procedures
+The Intial Points for RWY 12 is the SW tip of Grahamstown Dam, and RWY 30 is the coastline.

 ### Fast-Jet SIDs
 #### Coded Clearances
 High performance military jet aircraft with planned operations in SUAs,, shall be assigned a Coded Clearance departure.
 These Coded Clearances provide a standardised corridor avoiding civilian traffic in the adjacent airspace.